goacs2python/GOACS2-Project-1/README.md

 ---

 ### Tips
-- Start the problem set early!
+- Get in touch with your group early!
-    - The earlier you start, the more time you have to get help if you run into any problems.
+    - The earlier you start, the more time you have to figure out our schedules and find time to meet.
 - Test your code.
     - Find good stopping points to test out bits of code and functions even when your program is only partially finished.
     - Try out different inputs and see if you expect the outputs that you get.
+Create your own history lists for this!
-- Ask for help on Twist.
+- Ask for help on Twist, or feel free to talk to your group members.
     - Remember that we are traveling together on this learning journey and you don't have to struggle alone!
     - It is way more important that you get your questions answered than it is